Stuart GemanEdit My Page

 The statistical analysis of neuronal data in awake animals presents unique challenges.
 The status of tens of thousands of pre-synaptic neurons, not directly influenced by the experimental paradigm, is largely out of the control of the experimenter.
 Time-honored assumptions about "repeated" samples are untenable.
 These observations essentially preclude the gathering of statistical evidence for a lack of precision in the cortical micro circuitry, but do not preclude collecting statistical evidence against any given limitation on precision or repeatability.
 Statistical methods are being devised to support the systematic search for fine-temporal structure in stable multi-unit recordings.

 When it comes to the prices of stocks and other securities, it seems that rare events are never rare enough.
 But they are too rare for meaningful statistical study.
 In order to test financial models of price fluctuations, focused on excursions, the issue of small samples can be side stepped by declaring an event "rare" if it is unusual relative to the interval of observation.
 Every interval has its own rare events, by fiat, and in fact as many as we need.
 Different classes of models have different invariants to the timings of these "rare" events.
 These invariants open the door to combinatorial-type hypothesis tests, under which many of the usual models do not hold up very well.
-The evidence is for very rapidly changing dynamics.

 Statistical Analysis of Natural Images